-Middle of March – Foto Wien festival, celebrating photography with numerous exhibitions, workshops and presentations.
-The last one was held in former Post Office Savings Bank.
+Middle of March – Foto Wien festival, celebrating photography with numerous exhibitions, workshops, and presentations.
+The last one was held in the former Post Office Savings Bank.
 The next one is scheduled for 2021.

-End of March (beginning of April) – depending on a year, Easter Markets are opened end of March or early April throughout Vienna.
+End of March (beginning of April) – depending on the year, Easter Markets are opened end of March or early April throughout Vienna.
 Not as flashy as Christmas markets, but still very entertaining and colorful.
 Main locations of markets are at Schönbrunn Palace, Am Hof, Freyung and Palais Niederösterreich and typically opened 10:00-18:00, daily.

 During March and April – Vienna Blues Spring festival, this year was moved to September/October due to COVID-19.
-Held in iconic Der Reigen venue, this festival presents many great concerts and gigs of blues bands and individual musicians.
+Held in the iconic Der Reigen venue, this festival presents many great concerts and gigs of blues bands and individual musicians.

 Mid-April – Styria Food Festival (Steiermark Frühling festival), open-air market and food festival, showcasing food, drinks and music from Styria region.
 Held yearly in the Rathausplatz square (in front of Town Hall).

-Mid-April – Vienna Marathon is the main sport event with several smaller sport event happening on this one day running spectacle.
-This is internationally recognized event and attracts many athletes from around the world.
+Mid-April – Vienna Marathon is the main sports event with several smaller sports events happening on this one-day running spectacle.
+This is an internationally recognized event and attracts many athletes from around the world.

-Month of May is full of events, especially music, and food and drink related festivals.
+The month of May is full of events, especially music, and food and drink-related festivals.

 8th May – Fest der Freude (Festival of Joy), memorial and classical music concert to mark the end of WWII.
 Held in Heldenplatz square and music performed by Vienna Symphony Orchestra.
 Free event with more info here.

 During month of May – this year it is moved to September (due to COVID-19), Sommernachtskonzert in Schönbrunn Palace, a free classical music concert.
 Famous classical masterpieces performed by Vienna Philharmonic Orchestra.
 More info can be found here.